Driving License

 - Driving license number

-- Photo of license holder
+- Photo of the license holder

-- Signature of license holder
+- Signature of the license holder

 - Vehicle categories the license holder is permitted to drive